Is E-Waste Recycling the New Gold Rush?

 Apple, for example, has adopted the tagline “truly innovative products leave their mark on the world instead of the planet” and is offering an incentive for customers to recycle their electronics.
 Through their Apple Trade In program, consumers can trade in their old electronics to receive an Apple gift card.
 If the products are still in good shape, they can be resold.
 If not, they will be sent to Daisy, a robot designed to disassemble 15 different iPhone models to efficiently recover materials.

 For their part, consumers need to put their superfluous electronics through the proper channels for disposal.
-Governments need to make sure that infrastructure exists that can manage e-waste and ensure corporations and individuals alike are doing their part.
+Governments need to make sure that electronic waste management infrastructure exists and ensure corporations and individuals alike are doing their part.

 In this new age gold rush, trash becomes treasure and the possibilities are nearly boundless.
 A material that was once used to watch YouTube videos can crown an Olympian, emblematic not just of athletic prowess, but of hope that the world is awakening to the need for more sustainable solutions.
-With greater e-waste recycling, we will be preserving the earth’s resources, protecting the environment and creating a safer, more prosperous future for us all.
+With greater e-waste recycling, we will be preserving the earth’s resources, protecting the environment, delivering better smart home sustainability and creating a safer, more prosperous future for us all.